 But the thing I do most frequently is also the thing that freaks out roommates the most – sleepsitting.
 All I’ll do is sit straight up in bed and stare facing forward.
 I usually wake up after sleeping in this position for a while, think “Oh, I’m doing it again,” and then lay back down to go to sleep.
 I completely freaked out my first college roommate, who thought I was possessed or fucking with her when I did this one night.
 This almost always happens when I’m having a particularly stressful week, so I have no idea how chemicals are messing with my brain to produce this effect.
 My friend said that maybe trying some weed from a canada weed dispensary might help with getting to sleep and staying asleep.
 It might be worth trying.

 Even ignoring these bizarre sleep habits, I’ve never been a good sleeper.
 It usually takes me anywhere from a half hour to an hour to fall asleep, sometimes up to two hours on a bad night.
 It doesn’t matter how exhausted I am.
 Once I’m actually sleeping, I’ll still wake up at least twice a night, sometimes up to ten times; I’m not even sure if I know what it’s like to sleep without doing so.
+Sometimes I wonder if I should Visit this website and try out some of what they have, but truthfully I haven’t bothered yet.
 The only perk of this is that I always vividly remember multiple dreams from that night, and I frequently lucid dream (“Oh, hey, this is a dream.
 Time to fly around, weee!”).

 Then I’ll usually wake up multiple times before the alarm goes off, frantically checking the clock.
 An hour left.
 45 more minutes.
 30 minutes.
 20. 15.
 10. 5.
 2. It’s maddening.
 And when I finally wake up, I’m never well rested, and I’m lethargic and falling asleep throughout the day.
 The only mild solution I’ve come up with is allotting myself 10 hours for “sleep,” assuming I might actually sleep during 7 or 8 of those hours.
 Problem is, I’m an overbooked college student who hardly had eight hours to set aside for sleep.